ComScore

 5. Sugar-Free Sugar Cookies with Almond Flour

-This Christmas essential is ready to decorate and devour.
+This Christmas essential is perfect for decorating and devouring after Christmas Eve dinner while watching your favorite Christmas movie.
 With the help of almond flour, coconut flour and monkfruit, this holiday essential turns gluten free and low-sugar in an instant.
 Top the sugar cookies with powdered sugar or sprinkles to skip the frosting.

 6. Skinny Maple Granola Yogurt Parfaits